 Investigators may be hired to find missing persons, investigate insurance fraud, or conduct background checks.

 And it’s easy to become a private investigator!
 They typically don’t need a college degree but must be licensed in most states.

 Carpentry is a field that requires patience, knowledge, and skill.
 It takes years of hard work to become a carpenter who can create beautiful pieces of furniture from rough lumber.

-The demand for skilled workers is high, and there aren’t enough qualified people to fill all the positions making it one of the jobs that pay a median of $20 an hour.
+The demand for skilled workers is high, and there aren’t enough qualified people to fill all the positions, making it one of the jobs that pay well.

 Many technicians start as apprentices, working their way up to a higher wage.
 Many HVAC Technician schools can provide you with the education you need to start your career.